Let’s learn how a marketplace operates and generates revenue from its products and services.

 Subscription fee

 The main advantage for sellers in this marketplace business model is that the marketplace helps attract new buyers.
 In turn, buyers get access to a limited resource for a considerable fee.
-This approach will work if the value proposition is very strong to entice consumers to pay a subscription in order to buy a product or service.
+This approach will work if the value proposition is very strong to entice consumers to pay a subscription in order to buy something.

 Examples of C2C marketplaces that work on subscriptions are Love Home Swap, a home switch site, and OkCupid and Tinder, dating sites.
 Resources like these usually identify customer preferences to offer personalized services, thus justifying the subscription fee.